 The Most Affordable Colleges Ranking Methodology

 For this ranking, we focused on public and private (non-profit) colleges and universities in the United States that offer affordable bachelor’s degrees.
-Note that the emphasis of this article is on traditional schools, therefore online colleges were ineligible for consideration.
-In order to ensure that students at these schools have a decent selection of programs from which to choose, we limited our search to colleges that offer at least 30 undergraduate academic programs.
+Note that the emphasis of this article is on traditional schools.
+Therefore, online colleges were ineligible for consideration.
+To ensure that students at these schools have a decent selection of programs from which to choose, we limited our search to colleges that offer at least 30 undergraduate academic programs.
 From the list of qualifying universities, we then selected the 20 cheapest based on their average annual tuition rate (that is, we took the average of in-state and out-of-state rates for public schools) and ranked them from most to least expensive.
 The results are below – the 20 colleges and universities with the cheapest bachelor’s degrees in the United States!

 20. CUNY City College

 If you can believe it, some of the cheapest bachelor’s degrees in the United States are available right in New York City – one of the most expensive places in the world!
 This seeming impossibility is made possible thanks to CUNY City College, the founding institution in the CUNY system.
 For an average annual tuition cost of just over $10k, City College offers an incredible bargain – including more than four dozen undergraduate programs and over 100 student clubs – all on a beautiful metropolitan campus in Upper Manhattan.
 Another perk?
 The college offers a host of special initiatives and honors programs that support (and fund) education for high-achieving and minority students.

 Average Tuition: $10,244/yr

 Saint Joseph, MO